daizutabi/hydraflow/docs/examples/advanced.md

     - `hydra.sweep.dir`: A unique directory for each job created by HydraFlow

 Standard Hydra creates directories based on the current date and time, which may cause duplication during parallel execution.
-HydraFlow solves this problem by creating a unique directory for each job.
+HydraFlow solves this problem by creating a unique but time-ordered directory for each job.

 ## Running Jobs Sequentially

-Here's the sequential job configuration from hydraflow.yaml:
+Here's the sequential job configuration from `hydraflow.yaml`:

 ```yaml
 --8<-- "examples/hydraflow.yaml:2:6"